CCI-MOC/hil/docs/INSTALL.rst

 HaaS Client:
 ------------

+If your authentication backend is null, you only need to have the ``HAAS_ENDPOINT`` defined in the ``client_env``.
+In productions system where non-null backend is active, end_users will have to include a username and password as additional parameters in ``client_env`` file to be able to communicate with the haas server.
-If you created a admin user for haas as a part of `Authentication and Authorization` step, you will have to pass those credentials to HaaS to be able to access, change state of HaaS.
+If you created a admin user for haas as a part of `Setting Up HaaS Database` step, you will have to pass those credentials to HaaS to be able to access, change state of HaaS.
 Create a file ``client_env`` with following entries::